 It's a common feature throughout the series that enemy HP increases during multiplayer.
 Looking at the recent past games, the maximum increase in enemy health is around 2.4 times, so it's safe to assume that Monster Hunter Wilds follows this pattern with monster HP increasing up to 2.4 times.

 Monster Hunter Wilds supports crossplay, so Steam (PC), PS5, and Xbox users can play together.
-But you can also disable crossplay in settings
+But you can also disable crossplay from the settings.

 Can't Play Multiplayer?